DanyaKulko/auto-mongo-with-logs-backups/Readme.md

 ## Auto Mongo and Logs Backup

-### Small script to back up mongo databases and logs using cron with sending dumps to Telegram.
+### Small utility to back up mongo databases and logs using cron with sending dumps to Telegram.

  - Mongo backup is using [mongodump](https://www.mongodb.com/docs/database-tools/mongodump/) utility which is included in MongoDB Database Tools.
  - Logs backup is using [tar](https://www.gnu.org/software/tar/) utility.

 All backups are stored in the `dumps` directory in the root of the project.
+Each project has its own cron schedule for exporting data.

 ### Configuration